sylvainlegault/oncha/README.md

 # ऊंचा Oncha
 A modular exalted javascript monadic library & functional fun.

-## Road Map
+## All the things that cat me contributed to
+- add laws, for functor, monad, monoid, semigroup, etc.
-- add fantasy land specs
+- add specs for the laws foreach module
+- add oncha.io
-- add task/IO monad
+- add oncha.future
-- add future monad
+- add partial application to all relevant modules

-## TODO
-- on successful tests publish to npm
+- add publish to npm on test pass

-## IMPORTANT
+## GUIDELINES
-Do not use MAJOR and MINOR, only increment the PATCH for versionning of packages
+- Do not use MAJOR and MINOR, only increment the PATCH for versionning of packages